GTaRR/bolt-pdf-converter/README.md

 PDF Renderer
 ======================

-Extension for render PDF to JPG images on server.
+Bolt extension for render PDF to JPG images on server.